heptarch/heptarch.github.io/drafts/demon.md

 *1874.* In a dream, Ellen returns to Trinity Quay; it is like childhood, but bathed in gentle greyness, as if the light cannot quite touch the objects it falls upon.
-A figure in black---Reverend Dewar?
-Davie?---sits by the water.
+A black-cloaked figure---Reverend Dewar?
+ Professor Davie?---sits, facing away from her and towards the water.
- They stand, much too tallly,
+ They unfold themselves, like Davie used to do, but much too tallly, and do not turn.

 <div style="text-align: right">
-«<b>the veem</b>»
+«<b>the veem ate my face</b>»
 </div>

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->